xiaohan2012/active-infection-source-finding/README.md

 # parallel processing for large graph

 - each job just load what it needs.
 Otherwise, data loading can be time consuming
+- parallel appending to the same file is fine.
+When the appended content is small (under `PIPE_BUF`), [no need to use file lock](http://stackoverflow.com/questions/1154446/is-file-append-atomic-in-unix)